arminc/arminc.github.io/_posts/2010-10-14-how-to-android-2-2-on-galaxy-s-without-odin-or-kies.md

 It is smart to create an backup of your phone using nandroid!

 STEP 8:
-Now install the rom using the option “install zip from sdcard” and selecting the doc&#8217;s rom.
+Now install the rom using the option “install zip from sdcard” and selecting the doc's rom.

 STEP 9:
 Now you just wait and be patience until the install finishes.
 If all goes well you will return back to clockwork recovery.
 If so then choose reboot <img src='http://blog.coralic.nl/wp-includes/images/smilies/icon_smile.gif' alt=':)' class='wp-smiley' />